MADIVA-DSI/data/README.md

 There are also some small auxiliary tables that describe the data sources and the ncd indicators.
 A simplified entity-relationship diagram is shown below:

 ![MADIVA ER](documentation/ER.jpg)

+## Data specification & Codebook

+The Data Specification document, which provides detailed information on the studies and their associated questionnaires/codebooks that have been harmonized as part of the database, is available at the following link: [MADIVA Data Specification](documentation/madiva_data_specification.xlsx).